southalc/types/README.md

     enable: false
 ```
 Note in the above example how the defined services can be set to empty hashes, as the supplied defaults
 are adequate to complete the resource definitions.
-Values explicitly defined to a service instance
+Values explicitly defined on a resource instance
 take precedent over the default values.

 ## Bolt

 New with version 0.3.0 of the module is a simple Bolt plan that uses the same hiera driven model
 to deliver Puppet automation with no server infrastructure requirements.
 The Bolt plan includes
-an "apply" block that includes only a hiera lookup for assigned classes.
-This enables use of
+an "apply" block with just a hiera lookup for assigned classes.
+This enables use of the types
-the types module, or any other for that matter, in hiera.
+module, or any other for that matter, from hiera in Bolt.

 To get started with the Bolt plan once Bolt is installed, initialize a Bolt project directory to
 include this module as follows: